fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scripting.md

 fyroxed_base = { git = "https://github.com/FyroxEngine/Fyrox" }
 ```

-Now your game will use the latest engine and editor, but beware - there could be some API breaks and frequent rebuilds
+Now your game will use the latest engine and editor, but beware - there could be some API breaks.
+You can avoid this by
-because of new commits in the remote repository.
-You can avoid this by specifying a particular commit, just add
-`rev = "desired_commit_hash"` to every dependency like so:
+specifying a particular commit, just add `rev = "desired_commit_hash"` to every dependency like so:

 ```toml
 [dependencies]
 fyrox = { git = "https://github.com/FyroxEngine/Fyrox", rev = "0195666b30562c1961a9808be38b5e5715da43af" }
 fyroxed_base = { git = "https://github.com/FyroxEngine/Fyrox", rev = "0195666b30562c1961a9808be38b5e5715da43af" }
 ```

+To keep local git repository of the engine up-to-date, you just need to call `cargo update` in the root of project's
+workspace.
+This will pull the latest changes from remote (unless there is no `rev` specified).

 Learn more about dependency paths in the official `cargo` documentation
 [here](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories).